Tarot cards are a collection of 78 archetypes. The pictures, symbols and illustrations, present as a deck of playing cards.

 There are many who believe their origination is a meditation medium.
 And as you look at each tarot card individually, you’re able to understand the symbolism.
 So you can see how the symbolism is applied to you and your life.

 The symbols can be applied to everyone regardless of religion, doctrine or personal belief.
-They are universal, they are ancient, they are the archetypes who define who we are on our journey through life.
+They are universal.
+And they are ancient.
+These are the archetypes who define who we are on our journey through life.

 Tarot cards are broken down into three sections: the Major Arcana, Minor Arcana and the Court Cards.
 Arcana simply means hidden or secret knowledge (the Occult).

 The Minor Arcana are a total of 40 tarot cards (1 to 10) consisting of four suits: cups, wands, swords and pentacles (or disks).
-Each of these suits represent the four elements.
+And each of these suits represent the four elements.
 Cups represent water.
 Wands represent fire.
 Swords represent air.
 Pentacles represent earth.

-The Tarot is infinite in its wisdom and knowledge and anyone can receive answers to any question they have with a tarot card reading.
+The Tarot is infinite in its wisdom and knowledge.
+Anyone can receive answers to any question they have with a tarot card reading.